ivotron/quiho-popper/paper/paper.md

 contain actual performance predictions instead of the name of performance counters

-## Correlation-based and Supervised Learning
+## Correlation-based Analysis and Supervised Learning

-Correlation-based and supervised learning approaches have been proposed in the context of software testing, mainly for detecting anomalies [@ibidunmoye_performance_2015].
-In the former, runtime performance metrics are correlated to application performance using a variety of distinct techniques.
-In supervised learning, the goal is the same (build prediction models) but using a labeled dataset.
+Correlation-based and supervised learning approaches have been proposed in the context of software testing, mainly for detecting anomalies in application performance [@ibidunmoye_performance_2015].
+In the former, runtime performance metrics are correlated to application performance using a variety of distinct metrics.
+In supervised learning, the goal is the same (build prediction models) but using labeled datasets.

-Given that _quiho_ is not using classification techniques, it doesn't rely on labeled datasets.
-Also, and as explained in @Sec:quiho, this type of analysis does not serve our needs, since we need to obtain a prediction model in order to look at feature importance (the basis of FGRUPs).
+Decision trees are a form of supervised learning, however, given that _quiho_ applies regression rather than classification techniques, it does not rely on labeled datasets.
 Lastly, _quiho_ is not intended to be used as a way of detecting anomalies, although we have not analyzed its potential use in this scenario.

 # Limitations and Future Work {#sec:conclusion}

 The main limitation in _quiho_ is the requirement of having to execute a test on more than one machine in order to obtain FGRUPs.
 As mentioned, an open problem is to precisely quantify the minimum amount of required machines.
-Time can be saved by carefully avoiding to re-execute `stress-ng` every time a test is executed, for example by keeping track of workload placement in a cluster of machines.

-We used `stress-ng` but the approach is not limited to this benchmarking toolkit.
-Ideally, we would like to extend the amount and type of stressors so that we have more coverage over the distinct subcomponents of a system.
-An open question is to systematically test whether the current set of stressors is sufficient to cover all subcomponents of a processor.
+On the other hand, we can avoid having to run `stress-ng` every time the application gets tested by integrating this into the infrastructure (e.g., system administrators can run `stress-ng` once a day or once a week and make this information for every machine available to users).

 We are currently working in adapting this approach to profile distributed and multi-tiered applications.
 We also plan to analyze the viability of using _quiho_ in multi-tenant configurations.
 Lastly, long-running (multi-stage) applications. e.g., a web-service or big-data application with multiple stages.
-In this case, we would define windows of time and we would apply quiho to each.
+In this case, we would define windows of time and we would apply _quiho_ to each.
 The
 challenge: how do we automatically get the windows rightly placed.

 In the era of cloud computing, even the most basic computer systems are complex multi-layered pieces of software, whose performance properties are difficult to comprehend.
-Having complete understanding of the performance behavior of an application, considering the parameter space (workloads, multitenancy, etc.) is very challenging.
+Having complete understanding of the performance behavior of an application, considering the parameter space (workloads, multi-tenancy, etc.) is challenging.
 One application of _quiho_ we have in mind is to couple it with automated black-box (or even gray-box) testing frameworks to improve our understanding of complex systems.

 **Acknowledgments**: This work was partially funded by the Center for Research in Open Source Software[^cross], Sandia National Laboratories